-- Characterize the safety profile associated with the open-label use of the dapivirine (25 mg) vaginal matrix ring (VR) in women - Characterize adherence to the open-label use of the dapivirine VR (25 mg) in women

-Summary: MTN-025, the HIV Open-label Prevention Extension (HOPE) trial, is a multi-site, open-label, Phase 3B trial.
-Eligible HIV-uninfected former ASPIRE participants will be offered a silicone elastomer VR containing 25 mg of dapivirine.
-Participants may choose not to accept study product at any time and still take part in the study.
-Study follow-up visits will occur monthly for the first 3 months and quarterly thereafter for 12 months, reflecting a transition to a more real-world type of follow-up (versus a clinical trial approach).
+• Characterize the safety profile associated with the open-label use of the dapivirine (25 mg) vaginal matrix ring (VR) in women • Characterize adherence to the open-label use of the dapivirine VR (25 mg) in women Summary: MTN-025, the HIV Open-label Prevention Extension (HOPE) trial, was a multi-site, open-label, Phase 3B trial.
+Eligible HIV-uninfected former ASPIRE participants were offered a silicone elastomer VR containing 25 mg of dapivirine.
+Participants could choose not to accept study product at any time and still take part in the study.
+Study follow-up visits occurred monthly for the first 3 months and quarterly thereafter for 12 months, reflecting a transition to a more real-world type of follow-up (versus a clinical trial approach).
 The study will compare the safety of and adherence to dapivirine (25 mg) in a silicone elastomer VR.
-Former ASPIRE participants who choose not to take part in MTN-025 will have the option of completing behavioral questionnaires and may be selected for qualitative evaluation assessing reasons for non-interest in enrolling.
-The HOPE sample size will be contingent upon the number of former ASPIRE participants who are eligible and interested in enrolling.
+Former ASPIRE participants who choose not to take part in MTN-025 had the option of completing behavioral questionnaires and a subset were selected for qualitative evaluation assessing reasons for non-interest in enrolling (decliner population).
+A total of 1,456 participants enrolled in the main HOPE cohort (and 120 in the decliner cohort) between August 15, 2016 and 24 May 2018.

-The first participant was enrolled August 15, 2016.
-All sites were activated for recruitment as of December 2016.
-Approximately 13 months of follow-up per participant is planned.
-Active recruitment of ASPIRE participants ended on 15 September 2017, and the study was formally closed to accrual as of 24 May 2018.
-A total of 1,456 participants enrolled in the main HOPE cohort (and 120 in the decliner cohort).
 Participants enrolled between September 15, 2017 and 24 May 2018 were assigned a truncated follow-up schedule of less than 13 months.
-The final allowable date for all HOPE study exit visits is 10 October 2018.

-Results: Interim results of the ongoing study were presented at the annual Conference on Retroviruses and Opportunistic Infections (CROI), in March 4-7, 2018, Boston, MA.
-As of October 2017, a total of 1407 women were enrolled into HOPE; of those, 1299 (92%) received the dapivirine VR.
-Adherence was high - 89% of returned rings had a residual dapivirine level consistent with some use during the previous month.
-The incidence of HIV infection was 1.9 per 100 person-years (95% CI 1.0-3.4).
+The final allowable date for all HOPE study exit visits was 10 October 2018.
+Results: Interim results of the ongoing study were presented at the Conference on Retroviruses and Opportunistic Infections (CROI), March 4-7, 2018, in Boston, MA.
+Between August 2016 and October 2017, 1407 women enrolled into HOPE, 57% of those HIV-1 uninfected at completion of ASPIRE.
+The median age was 31 years (IQR 27-37), with 13% aged 20-24 and 28% 25-29 years; 16% had a curable sexually transmitted infection.
+Of 1407 enrollees, 1299 (92%) accepted the dapivirine vaginal ring.
+89% of returned rings had residual dapivirine levels consistent with some use during the prior month.
+A total of 12 HIV-1 infections in 616 person-years of follow-up have been observed (incidence 1.9 per 100 person-years, 95% CI 1.0-3.4).
+Given the site, age, and sexually transmitted infection distribution of the population enrolled, HIV-1 incidence was expected to be 4.1 per 100 person-years (95% CI 3.2-5.1) in the absence of access to the dapivirine vaginal ring, and an incidence of 1.9 would be expected to occur with a frequency of less than 1 in 10,000 samplings.
+Interim results from this open-label extension trial of the dapivirine ring demonstrate high uptake and adherence, and HIV-1 incidence has been half of the expected rate.
+These findings are limited by the lack of a contemporaneous placebo group and prior participation of

-Clinical Research Sites: Malawi Blantyre CRS, Malawi (Lilongwe) CRS South Africa eThekwini CRS; Emavundleni CRS; MRC: Botha's Hill CRS, Chatsworth CRS, Isipingo CRS, Tongaat CRS, Verulam CRS; Wits RHICRS Uganda MU-JHU Research Collaboration CRS Zimbabwe Seke South CRS, Spilhaus CRS, Zengeza CRS
+MTN-025 (HOPE) (continued) the study population in ASPIRE, but they suggest important HIV-1 prevention effectiveness of the dapivirine vaginal ring when used by African women in an open-label setting.
+Clinical Research Sites: Malawi Blantyre CRS, Malawi (Lilongwe) CRS South Africa eThekwini CRS; Emavundleni CRS; MRC: Botha's Hill CRS, Chatsworth CRS, Isipingo CRS, Tongaat CRS, Verulam CRS; Wits RHI CRS Uganda MU-JHU Research Collaboration CRS Zimbabwe Seke South CRS, Spilhaus CRS, Zengeza CRS Abstracts: